Vasilisgiac/ExchangeRatesAPI/README.md

 Get historical rates against a different currency.
 GET /history?startdate=2008-01-01&enddate=2020-09-01&base=USD

-Copyrights 2020 ExchangeRates.
+Copyrights 2020 ExchangeCurrencyRates.
 The API is only for personal usage.